ConservationInternational/trends.earth/docs/source/for_users/training/landdegradation.rst

 .. image:: ../../../resources/en/training/t05/sdg_open_dataset_directory.png
    :align: center

-- The directoty where the summary table was saved along with the geospatial data will open.
+- The directory where the summary table was saved along with the geospatial data will open.
 You will see two summary tables in case both Baseline and Progress period SDG 15.3.1 were calculated

 .. image:: ../../../resources/en/training/t06/sdg_find_table.png
    :align: center